 Coyote’s Den is Crescent’s one-stop shop on campus.
 It carries all Crescent uniform items, sports equipment, school supplies, spirit wear and other Crescent-branded items.

-If your son grows over the summer, unworn and still-tagged merchandise purchased before June 7 can be exchanged or returned at the Coyote’s Den from August 21 to September 30.
+If your son grows over the summer, unworn and still-tagged merchandise can be exchanged or returned at the Coyote’s Den from August 25 to September 23.

-This is the formal uniform to be worn every Tuesday and at all official school functions, e.g. special programs, guest speakers, Remembrance Day, Winter Celebration, Closing Ceremonies, and other designated occasions.
+This is the formal uniform to be worn at assemblies (every Thursday) and at all official school functions, e.g. special programs, guest speakers, Remembrance Day, Winter Celebration, Closing Ceremonies, and other designated occasions.

-Number One Dress features the Crescent blazer, grey flannel pants, white Oxford dress shirt, House tie or another official School tie, dress socks (any style or colour), black leather belt, and black, polishable shoes.
+Number One Dress features the Crescent blazer, grey flannel pants, white Oxford dress shirt, House tie or another official School tie, dress socks (any style or colour), black leather belt, and black leather, polishable shoes.

-New boys received their House tie on the first day of school.
+New boys receive their House tie on the first day of school.

 Number Two Dress